nixworks/public/news/2010/10/25/index.md

 ##### BP
 ### [CEO Bob Dudley outlines a strategy to rebuild public trust, after the Deepwater Horizon oil spill. ](/news/2010/10/25/ceo-bob-dudley-outlines-a-strategy-to-rebuild-public-trust-after-the-deepwater-horizon-oil-spill.md)
-_Context: Bob Dudley, Deepwater Horizon oil spill, BP_
+_Context: Deepwater Horizon oil spill, Bob Dudley, BP_

 ##### AIG
 ### [American International Group CEO Robert Benmosche has cancer, the company said, and he is receiving "aggressive chemotherapy," but his prognosis is not clear. ](/news/2010/10/25/american-international-group-ceo-robert-benmosche-has-cancer-the-company-said-and-he-is-receiving-aggressive-chemotherapy-but-his-progn.md)
-_Context: chemotherapy, AIG, cancer, Robert Benmosche_
+_Context: Robert Benmosche, cancer, AIG, chemotherapy_

 ##### BP Canada
 ### [One person is killed and nine others injured after a plane carrying employees of BP Canada crashes in northeastern Alberta.
 The twin-engine King Air 100 was on its way from Edmonton City Centre Airport to Kirby Lake, southeast of Conklin. ](/news/2010/10/25/one-person-is-killed-and-nine-others-injured-after-a-plane-carrying-employees-of-bp-canada-crashes-in-northeastern-alberta-the-twin-engine.md)